 Maranatha is a responsive organization, and we only work where we have been invited.
 Requests must come from Seventh-day Adventist Church leadership within the region.
 Once a request is received, Maranatha meets with the leadership to discuss scope, financial needs, logistics of doing construction in the country, and volunteer opportunities.

-Donating to MaranathaHow much do the One-Day Church and One-Day School cost?
+Donating to MaranathaHow much does a One-Day Church cost?

-In many countries, Maranatha may adjust the size or structure of the One-Day buildings to meet the local needs.
+In many countries, Maranatha may adjust the size or structure of the One-Day Church to meet the local needs.
 So costs can vary, depending on the situation.
-These are the standard costs for the One-Day program.

 How can I make a donation for a water well?

-A few years ago, Maranatha partnered with Adventist Development and Relief Agency (ADRA) in Mozambique to fund and drill more than 700 wells in communities where we built churches and schools.
-In April 2014, Maranatha kicked off a new effort to dig wells in Zimbabwe, and in 2015, Maranatha announced a well program in Kenya.
+In 2008, Maranatha partnered with Adventist Development and Relief Agency (ADRA) in Mozambique to fund and drill more than 1,000 wells in communities where we built churches and schools, including Angola, Bangladesh, Brazil, Cuba, Dominican Republic, India, Kenya, Zambia, and Zimbabwe.
+Soon, Maranatha will begin drilling in the African country of Côte d’Ivoire.

-We are actively fundraising for water wells and donations can be made to Maranatha.
 Full sponsorship for wells starts at $10,000.
-If you are interested in donating to a well, please contact Maranatha.
+If you are interested in donating to a well, please contact Maranatha or donate here.

 Volunteering with MaranathaWhat is the difference between an Open Team and a Group Project?